gatsbyjs/gatsby/docs/docs/recipes/transforming-data.md

 Note: You can find these and other parameters in your GraphQL playground located at `http://localhost:8000/__graphql`

-3. Next import component for displaying the image from the "gatsby-image" line listed below than return the image in the layout.
+3. Next import the `Img` component from  "gatsby-image".
+You'll use this inside your JSX to display the image.

 ```JavaScript:title=src/pages/my-dogs.js